dotnet/machinelearning/docs/code/GraphRunner.md

 ﻿# Entry Point JSON Graph format

-The entry point graph in ML.Net is an array of _nodes_.
+The entry point graph in ML.NET is an array of _nodes_.
 More information about the definition of entry points and classes that help construct entry point graphs can be found in the [EntryPoint.md document](./EntryPoints.md).

 Each node is an object with the following fields:

 - _name_: string.
 Required.
 Name of the entry point.
 - _inputs_: object.
 Optional.
 Specifies non-default inputs to the entry point.
-Note that if the entry point has required inputs (which is very common), the _inputs_ field is requred.
+Note that if the entry point has required inputs (which is very common), the _inputs_ field is required.
 - _outputs_: object.
 Optional.
 Specifies the variables that will hold the node's outputs.

 ## Input and output types